| | Danish Audio ConnecT CT1 Audio

 to simulate source output resistance.
 The least separation occurred around

--10dB attenuation.
 Some experimentation indicated that application of

 shielding might improve the separation figures a couple of dB.
 Since the